 (c) He will then examine their report and the information in your complaint and, if necessary, he may also speak to them.
 This may take up to 5 days from receiving their reply and the file.

-5. If a meeting takes place then within 5 days of that meeting Mr Burke will write to you to confirm what took place and any solutions he has agreed with you.
-If you do not want a meeting or it is not possible Mr Burke will send you a detailed reply to your complaint.
+5. If a meeting takes place then within 5 days of that meeting Mr Robson will write to you to confirm what took place and any solutions he has agreed with you.
+If you do not want a meeting or it is not possible Mr Robson will send you a detailed reply to your complaint.
 This will include his suggestions for resolving the matter.
 He will do this within 5 days of completing the investigation.